Davide64-dev/FEUP_PFL_Momentum/README.md

 ```

 ## Description of the game
-In [Momentum](https://boardgamegeek.com/boardgame/73091/momentum/files), players take turns dropping one of their counters on an empty cell of the game board.
-After that, we check in all the cells in a straight line in the 8 directions adjacent (vertically, horizontally and diagonally) to the dropped counter.
-The last counter of each of those lines is pushed one cell away from the dropped counter in that direction.
-If counters are pushed to the margin of the game board, then they are returned to their owner.
-In order to win the game, one player has to have all of his counters on the board at the end of his play.
+[Momentum](https://boardgamegeek.com/boardgame/73091/momentum/files) is a game where players take turns placing their counters on an empty cell of the game board.
+After placing a counter, it pushes the last counter in all the straight lines in the 8 adjacent directions (vertical, horizontal, and diagonal) away from it.
+If the counters are pushed to the edge of the board, they are returned to their respective owners.
+The aim of the game is to have all of one's counters on the board at the end of their turn to win.
+The game supports three different board sizes: 7x7, 7x9, and 9x9.
+The number of counters allocated to each player varies based on the board size.
-During the second player's first turn in every game, they have the option to either place their counter on the board or swap out the counter that the first player placed with one of their own.
-If they choose to switch, the first player's counter is returned to them to be dropped again.
-Additionally, the game offers three different board sizes: 7x7, 7x9, and 9x9.
-The number of counters allocated to each player varies according to the board size, with players receiving 8, 10, or 12 counters, respectively.
-The rules of the game were obtained from (**insert names**)

 ## Game Logic

 - ### Internal Game State Representation

-The Game State is represented by several parameters, such as:
+The game state is represented by several parameters, including:

-- The Board game, it is maybe the most important piece of the game,
+- The game board, which is a pivotal component of the game.
-- The User that is playing (red or blue).
-The game always starts with the blue color.
+- The current player (red or blue).
+The game always starts with the blue player.
-- The round that is taking place
+- The current round of the game.

-Depending on the game mode we can have
+Depending on the game mode, additional parameters might include:

 - The level(s) of the bot.
-- Who plays first (in case of player vs computer)
+- Who plays first (in the case of player vs. computer).

 - ### Game State Visualization
+-
-To initiate the game, players are presented with the options to "Play," "View Rules," or "Exit."
-Selecting "Play" allows them to configure the game settings, which includes choosing the game mode (Human VS. Human, Human VS. Computer or Computer VS. Computer), followed by the game board size (7x7, 7x9 or 9x9).
-In Human VS. Human mode, the game commences after these choices.
-However, in the other modes, players further specify the level (Level 1 or Level 2) and determine which player starts the game.
-A possible interaction is represented in the image below.
+At the beginning of the game, players are presented with options to "Play," "View Rules," or "Exit."
+Selecting "Play" allows them to configure the game settings, including the game mode (Human VS. Human, Human VS. Computer, or Computer VS. Computer) and the game board size (7x7, 7x9, or 9x9).
+In the Human VS. Human mode, the game commences after these choices.
+In other modes, players can specify the difficulty level (Level 1 or Level 2) and determine which player starts the game.
+An example interaction is demonstrated in the image below.

 <p align="center">
   <img src="img/menu_interaction.png" />
 </p>

-Then during the game, the state of the game is displayed by using a predicate `display_game` that prints the board
+During the game, the current state of the game is displayed using the display_game predicate, which prints the current state of the board.

 <p align="center">
   <img src="img/board.png" width = 200 />
 </p>

-For creating the initial state of the game, we have a predicate`initial_state` that creates the first board, the empty one.
+To create the initial state of the game, the initial_state predicate is used, which generates an empty board.

 <p align="center">
   <img src="img/initial_state.png" width = 500 />